July 2021 Update!

 Whether you're using the Rotation Model or not, ideas, solutions in these posts may help and you're welcome to join the discussion.

 Remember to click the "Bell" icon next to the Topic Title above to get notifications of new posts to this subject.

 1. The advantages of using the Rotation Model in helping Sunday Schools regain their footing, adapt to attendance fluctuations, and try to rebuild enthusiasm for attendance.

-2. The idea of creating an "Outreach Workshop" for each Rotation story with its own resources and "teacher" dedicated to reaching those who are not attending, or who are attending very little.
+2. The idea of creating an "Outreach Workshop" for each Rotation story -- a lesson with its own resources, including online learning materials, for students who missed or can't attend regular in-the-building Sunday School classes.

 2020-2021's COVID pandemic has disrupted everything in the church.
 Eventually, many of our families and children will return, but as the article and links above note, some families will likely NOT return as much or at all.
 In larger churches, this will be a minor setback, but in many smaller churches, this will threaten the viability of Sunday School.
 And all of this is happening in the midst of a much longer trend toward less frequent attendance and lower church membership across the U.S. That makes me sad, but I'm also hopeful because I believe and have personally experienced how crisis really is the mother of invention.

 For the last couple of years, I've been thinking a lot about "the future of the Workshop Rotation Model" in the face of daunting trends -- which the pandemic has accelerated.
 And I've come to the conclusion that "the WoRM" is still THE BEST model for teaching kids in a classroom setting at church and will continue to be a blessing to those who embrace it.
 Regardless of attendance trends, kids still love and need creative and attractive Bible teaching, and changing the story every week doesn't help them or the teachers.